The Redskins' relationship with Mike Shanahan seemed to officially sour on Sunday, and well before the opening kickoff of a 45-10 loss to the Chiefs.

 ESPN.com had a curiously timed story on Sunday morning that Shanahan was ready to quit last season because of how owner Daniel Snyder gave preferential treatment to quarterback Robert Griffin III, but stuck around for another season after Griffin got hurt.
 Whether that story is entirely accurate or not doesn't even really matter.
 The important takeaway is someone leaked it to ESPN.

 The Redskins believe that someone is Shanahan, and they aren't too pleased about it.

 The Washington Post reported that the Redskins are looking into whether they can fire Shanahan with cause and therefore not pay him the $7 million he has remaining on his contract for next season.
 The Post said the Redskins were "sorting through their options" on Monday morning.

-If the Redskins try to fire Shanahan with cause, claiming he was the source of the ESPN story, Shanahan would undoubtedly file a grievance (Shanahan has experience with this; he has contended for years that the late Al Davis never paid him money he was owed after he fired him from the Raiders).
+If the Redskins do try to fire Shanahan with cause, claiming he was the source of the ESPN story, Shanahan would undoubtedly file a grievance (Shanahan has experience with this; he has contended for years and years that the late Al Davis never paid him money he was owed after he fired him from the Raiders).

 It certainly doesn't look good for Shanahan that the Redskins believe he leaked a story to ESPN that appeared the same morning that the team he was supposedly coaching looked entirely unprepared.

 It's obvious that Shanahan will get fired, it's just a matter of when at this point.

 Shanahan appeared resigned to the fact that the relationship between him and the Redskins was done when he gave a tepid answer to a question about Snyder after Sunday's loss.